lcscout/P5-Node-Socket/README.md

 # P5-Node-Socket

-A simple enviroment test with node, express and socket.io connections and p5.js on client.
+A simple enviroment test with node, express, socket.io and p5.js on client.